CONSTRUCTION UPDATE: October 27, 2014

 Below is the estimated construction schedule for the next few weeks.
 Please be aware that this schedule is subject to change due to a variety of factors, including underground conditions, weather, subcontractor schedules and availability of materials.
 As the contractor completes construction on each street, work crews apply a temporary asphalt patch.
 They will return at a later date to apply permanent paving.

-- SE 36th Avenue (south of SE Martins) - Open trench (not on Fridays).
+- SE 34th Avenue (between Martins and Carlton) – Start open trench construction (not on Fridays).

-- SE Carlton Street (between 34th and 36th) – Start pipe burst, connect or install manholes, and install new branches to connect houses to main public sewer pipe.
+- SE Martins Street (east of SE 36th) – Slipline pipe (insert new pipe inside old pipe), connect or install manholes, and install new branches to connect houses to main public sewer pipe.

-- SE 31st Avenue (north and south of Tolman) – Open trench (not on Fridays).
+- SE 31st Avenue (from Claybourne to Tolman) – Open trench (not on Fridays).

-- SE 32nd Avenue and Tolman – Continue open trench (not on Fridays).
+- SE 34th Avenue (between Martins and Carlton) – Continue open trench construction (not on Fridays).

-- SE 36th Avenue (north of SE Martins) – Open trench (not on Fridays).
+- SE Tolman Street and 36th Avenue – Open trench (not on Fridays).